ten0s/velisp/README.md

-VeLisp is a AutoLISP interpreter written in JavaScript to run generic AutoLISP code outside AutoCAD.
+VeLisp is a simple AutoLISP compatible interpreter written in JavaScript to run outside AutoCAD.

 ```
 $ npm install